kingzamzon/docs/docs/sdk/authentication/session-sigs/get-pkp-session-sigs.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Generating SessionSigs: `getPkpSessionSigs`
+# Generating SessionSigs Using a PKP

 This guide covers the `getPkpSessionSigs` function from the Lit SDK.
-For an overview of what session signatures are and how they are to be used, please go [here](./intro).
+For an overview of what Session Signatures are and how they are to be used, please go [here](./intro).

 Using the `getPkpSessionSigs` function, you can specify the capabilities of your current session on the Lit network.